utkarshneo/tech-doc/docs/humanitec.md

 # Humanitec Plugin

+**Description:**
+Show workloads, environments and resources deployed by Humanitec Platform Orchestrator.
+Plugin includes an Entity ComponentCard, Backend API route and scaffolder actions

-**Description:** The Plugin will show humanitec
+The Plugin has following features:

-The plugin will showcase a new tab with the following insights about the GitHub repository catalog in RearPortal:
+- Definition of baseline configurations

+- Role Based Access Control

-- Contributor List
+- Infrastructure orchestration

-- Code Language Distribution

-- The root Readme

-- Release List (optional)
+- Definition of resource dependencies (e.g., which kind of environments should be equipped with which kind of infrastructure)

 **Business Value:** The notion of surfacing relevant metadata in the single pane of glass is exemplied here.

-We can see some useful insights without searching for the repository in GitHub.
+We can see some useful insights without searching for the repository in Humanitec

 ## Plugin Deep-Dive

 ### Developer Docs

-Developer Docs are mentioned here: https://github.com/RoadieHQ/roadie-backstage-plugins/tree/main/plugins/frontend/backstage-plugin-github-insights
+Developer Docs are mentioned here: (https://github.com/thefrontside/backstage/tree/main/plugins/humanitec)

 ### User Docs